***WINTER STORM WARNING FOR ALL OF EASTERN OKLAHOMA AND SE KANSAS NOON UNTIL 3 PM SUNDAY FOR ACCUMULATING SNOW/ICE AND VERY LOW WIND CHILLS***

 ***EXTREME COLD WARNING FOR GREEN COUNTRY MIDNIGHT TO 12 PM MONDAY***

-Current thinking is a large 9" to 15" swath across much of northeast Oklahoma and into southeast Kansas.
-This is a range, so don't get focused on the higher number, not everyone will see over a foot of snow.
-That said, locally, there may a few spots that see a 16" or more total.
+Current thinking is a large 8" to 13" swath across much of northeast Oklahoma and 6" to 10" into southeast Kansas.
+There may be an area between I-44 and I-40 that ends up in the 10" to 15"+ range.
 Luck of the draw where some of the more intense bands line up.

-South of HWY 412, especially I-40 and south, sleet will likely mix in, and may be primarily sleet through much of the event.
-Overall measured amounts will likely be less, but still significant, ranging from 6-10" of a sleet/snow combination along I-40, and a 4" to 7" combination of sleet and snow farther south.
-I'm leaving a chance for some light icing as well, but there is more uncertainty with the freezing rain.
+Near and/or south of I-40, sleet will likely mix in, and may be primarily sleet through much of the event.
+Overall measured amounts will likely be less, but still significant, ranging from 6-10" of a sleet/snow combination to and a 3" to 7" combination of sleet and snow farther south.
+I'm leaving a chance for some light icing as well, especially tonight at the onset of the precipitation.
+Any ice accumulation will be minor and we are not expecting widespread power outage issues.

-Temperatures will fall below zero Monday morning with clear skies, light winds, and a deep snow cover.
-We may climb above freezing Tuesday afternoon, but the snow will likely hang for a long time with cold temperatures forecast through next week.
+Temperatures will fall below zero Monday morning.
+We may climb above to near freezing Tuesday afternoon, but the snow on the ground will likely hang for a long time with cold temperatures forecast through next week.
+Several days highs will remain below freezing.

 Stay in touch with us anytime, anywhere --